Yes, you can…! As an adult, you can learn a second language. With 10 strengths.

 - Knowing how to read and write

-Another advantage is to be able to make connections between the sounds of the various languages helped by the fact of being able to write and read, therefore to use a “visual” memorization of sounds and words.
+Another advantage is to be able to make connections between the sounds of the various languages helped by the fact of being able to write and read, therefore to use the “visual” memorization of sounds and words.
 Sometimes knowing how to spell a word helps you remember it.

 - Body language